shaunsingh/nord.nvim/README.md

-# shaunsingh/nord.nvim
+# th4tkh13m/onenord.nvim (Based on shaunsingh/nord.nvim and rmehri01/onenord.nvim)

-## Neovim theme based off of the [Nord Color Palette.](https://www.nordtheme.com/docs/colors-and-palettes)
+## Neovim theme based off of the [Nord Color Palette and Atom's OneDark Color Pallete for better constrast](https://www.nordtheme.com/docs/colors-and-palettes)

 ![118406380-d78ad580-b649-11eb-945c-5988fa717f39](https://user-images.githubusercontent.com/71196912/128029391-ad55fd41-d5f9-43bd-a795-c11b562f9d6d.jpg)

 ## Features

-Nord.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
+OneNord.nvim is meant to be a modern colorscheme written in lua for NeoVim that supports a lot of the new features added to NeoVim like built-in LSP and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

 + Supported plugins: